and Business Integrity

-The IFPMA Code of Practice Operating Procedure came into is an integral part of the Code and the Operating Procedure is open to all to file a complaint against a breach of the IFPMA Code.
+The IFPMA Code of Practice Operating Procedure is an integral part of the Code, as it explains the precise steps taken by IFPMA when a complaint is received.

-The IFPMA Code Complaint Procedure is designed as a four step procedure.
+The IFPMA Code Complaint Procedure is a four step procedure:

-Step 2 - Adjudication: If the alleged breach is disputed, the complaint is referred to a panel of adjudicators, an independent ad hoc group of experts selected from national member associations.
+If the alleged breach is processed and validated, the complaint is referred to a panel of adjudicators, an independent ad hoc group of experts selected from national member associations.
+Both the complainant and the subject of the complaint are notified of the panel’s decision.

-Step 3 - Appeal: If the adjudicators’ decision is appealed by either the complainant or the company, a second ruling may be requested.
+If the adjudicators’ decision is appealed by either the complainant or the company, a second ruling may be requested.
+A separate appeals panel, comprising of experts selected from national member associations, will consider the appeal.

-In terms of scope, the IFPMA Code applies where there are no local codes or appropriate laws and regulations, or where a member company is not a member of local/regional association.
+The IFPMA Code applies to regions where no local codes or appropriate regulatory structures exist, or in cases where an IFPMA member company is not a member of a local/regional association.